What Is Severe Hearing Loss?

 - Automated auditory brain response.
-Medical staff will put soft earphones on your baby’s ears and sensors on her head.
-A machine measures her hearing nerve’s response to soft clicks or tones.
+Medical staff will put soft earphones on your baby’s ears and sensors on their head.
+A machine measures their hearing nerve’s response to soft clicks or tones.

 - Otoacoustic emissions.
-A tiny probe inside your baby’s ear canal measures the echo from soft noises played into her ears.
+A tiny probe inside your baby’s ear canal measures the echo from soft noises played into their ears.

-If your child shows any symptoms of severe hearing loss as she gets older, talk to your pediatrician.
+If your child shows any symptoms of severe hearing loss as they get older, talk to your pediatrician.
 If you have trouble hearing, you can talk to your doctor.
 Testing is usually about the same for children and adults.

 Your doctor may refer you to a hearing specialist called an otolaryngologist or otologist.
-She’ll ask about your medical history and do a physical exam of your ears.
-She may ask you:
+They’ll ask about your medical history and do a physical exam of your ears.
+They may ask you:

 - Do you often feel as if people are speaking too quietly or mumbling?